 After completion of census/household listing, a cross-section of 35 households were randomly selected from within each enumeration area.
 All women age 15-49 years in the selected households were eligible for the cross-sectional survey.
 Facilities were selected based on whether the EAs selected for the household sample fall within their catchment area.
 All public SDPs that served the EAs and up to 3 private facilities were also selected for each EA.

 The final sample for cross-sectional survey was designed to provide regional level estimates of modern contraceptive prevalence rate (mCPR) among all women with a 5% margin-of-error or less.

 PMA uses standardized questionnaires to gather data about households, individual females and health facilities that are generally comparable with other existing national surveys.
 Prior to launching the survey in each country, local experts review and modify these questionnaires to ensure all questions are appropriate to each setting.
-Three questionnaires were used to collect PMA Ethiopia 2019 Cross-sectional survey data: the household questionnaire and the female questionnaire.
+Three questionnaires were used to collect PMA Ethiopia 2021 Cross-sectional survey data: the household questionnaire, the female questionnaire, and service delivery point questionnaire.